cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 However, the different intervals estimate this value in different ways.
 The asymmetric intervals are "minos errors", which means that the crossing points were determined by explicitly scanning the likelihood as a function of `r` to look for the crossing, while minimizing other parameters at each step (profiling).
-The symmetric intervals are "hesse errors", which means that thec crossing points were determined by taking the matrix of second-order partial derivatives (Hessian) at the minimum, and inverting it to estimate the crossing assuming all other derivatives vanish.
+The symmetric intervals are "hesse errors", which means that the crossing points were determined by taking the matrix of second-order partial derivatives (Hessian) at the minimum, and inverting it to estimate the crossing assuming all other derivatives vanish.

 > The information printed under the `Status` section of the `RooFitResult` is showing that the minimization suceeded and that the hessian was positive definite, i.e. that all the second derivates are positive, as they should be at the minimum of a function.
 > If the HESSE status is not 0 or the covariance matrix quality indicates it had to be forced positive definite, this indicates that there are problems with the fit.